-Stroke Podcast Episode 26 – While there are many pharmaceutical products to help when managing pain after stroke that are very successful the long term use of pills is not ideal.
+Stroke Podcast Episode 26 – While there are many pharmaceutical products to help when managing pain after a stroke that are very successful the long term use of pills is not ideal.
 When I recently met the latest guest on the stroke podcast I couldn’t help but wonder whether there are other tools we could use to help pain management.

-In this episode, Kevin Grise shares how he stumbled on using hypnotic suggestion to help others managing pain and the success he had, while in the army as a university student in the late 1970’s.
+In this episode, Kevin Grise shares how he stumbled on using hypnotic suggestions to help others managing pain and the success he had, while in the army as a university student in the late 1970’s.